Wearable Technologies for Monitoring Upper Extremity Functions During Daily Life in Neurologically Impaired Individuals: Discussion

 \subsection{Final remarks and future directions}

-The results of this literature review underscore the growing significance of remote performance monitoring in the neurorehabilitation field, with the majority of the research conducted in this domain emerging over the past 15 years, and a notable surge in the last three years.
+The results of this literature review underscore the growing significance of monitoring UE performance remotely in the neurorehabilitation field, with the majority of the research conducted in this domain emerging over the past 15 years, and a notable surge in the last three years.
 This trend can be attributed to the increasing accessibility and affordability of off-the-shelf technologies, facilitating the recording of extended periods of unconstrained activities in the community.
 The potential unlocked by this capability is indeed promising, offering the opportunity to tailor rehabilitation strategies to better suit individuals' specific needs within their daily lives.

 However, it is crucial for researchers to consider several key aspects while pursuing these opportunities.
 Firstly, ensuring device usability is essential, as these technologies are intended for use by non-expert individuals in their home environments.
 This user-friendliness is vital to guarantee the quality of the recorded data.
 Secondly, it is essential to consider the potential challenges associated with attaching sensors to their arms and hands, as this may impact how they perform daily activities.
 Thirdly, privacy concerns may arise from monitoring individuals in their homes, especially in the case of video monitoring, and this must be addressed.

-Taking these considerations into account, the ideal wearable technology for this context should be 1) non-intrusive and lightweight, 2) capable of capturing detailed information about hand and finger movements for task differentiation, 3) proficient in capturing contextual information (\textit{e.g.}, object manipulation, specific actions), 4) capable of long recordings spanning several hours, and 6) devoid of privacy-related issues.
-By looking at the above review, it becomes evident that a singular technology that fulfills all these requirements is currently nonexistent (see Table \ref{requirements}).
-This underscores the increasing need for a multimodal approach to effectively capture how individuals function in their home environments.
+In considering the future directions of wearable technology for monitoring UL function, several key considerations emerge, each essential for advancing the field and addressing the diverse needs of users.